s4ke/Master-Thesis/src/md/004-relwork.md

 [@Liu:2009:CCA:1631687.1596559] formally define a more special kind of Arrows that encapsulate the computation more than regular Arrows do and thus enable optimisations.
-Their approach would allow parallel composition, as their special Arrows would not interfere with each other in concurrent execution.
+Their approach would allow parallel composition, as their Arrows would not interfere with each other in concurrent execution.
 In contrast, we capture a whole parallel computation as a single entity: our main instantiation function `parEvalN` creates a single (parallel) Arrow out of a list of Arrows.
 @Huang2007 utilise Arrows for parallelism, but strikingly different from our approach.